Posted on: December 18, 2025

 Provide Alternatives to Driving Home

-Plan ahead and be prepared to provide alternate solutions for impaired guests.
+Plan and be prepared to provide alternate solutions for impaired guests.

 This may include: